-Day 01: Arrival in Kathmandu Airport and transfer to Hotel(1350m)
+Day 01: Arrival at Kathmandu Airport and transfer to Hotel(1350m)

 Day 02-03: Rest and prepare day for assignment & briefing